vfarah-if/NodeCodingExercise/README.md

     - `npx create-react-app recipe`
     - `npm init react-app recipe-npm`
     - `yarn create react-app recipe-yarn`
 2. Follow these instructions using this [kata](https://reactjs.org/docs/testing-recipes.html)
 3. Do the **typescript version** which is using a template which is `npx create-react-app recipe-ts --template cra-template-typescript`, [see other templates](https://www.npmjs.com/search?q=cra-template-*&page=0&perPage=20) for more examples
     - Make sure the latest typescript is installed `npm install -g typescript`
 4. Optimise any routes with [code splitting](https://reactjs.org/docs/code-splitting.html#route-based-code-splitting)
 5. Always initiate project with [Storybooking](https://storybook.js.org/docs/react/get-started/install) to help with any development, style guides and UI in the future `npx sb init`

+    - I had a problem with storybooks the first time I ran this because I user windows and [this solved](https://medium.com/@ghazanfar.ali/npm-run-storybook-web-not-working-on-windows-1b3ac2248b9e) it for me

 ## Summary